-"As a state representative, Heather has quickly earned the respect of her peers and a reputation as a proven leader and problem-solver." -- Rep. Drew Gattine (D-Westbrook), Appropriations Committee Chair
+"Heather has quickly earned the respect of her peers and a reputation as a proven leader and problem-solver." -- Rep. Drew Gattine (D-Westbrook), Appropriations Committee Chair

-Heather is running for the Maine Senate because she wants to ensure that Maine is a place where her son, and all of our kids, will be able to thrive -- receiving a great education, finding a great job, and raising our future grandkids here in Maine.
+Heather is running for re-election to the Maine Senate because she wants to ensure that Maine is a place where her son, and all of our kids, will be able to thrive -- receiving a great education, finding a great job, and raising our future grandkids here in Maine.
 Too often, politicians in Augusta have focused on the struggles of the past rather than envisioning a bright future and then putting in place the policies that we need to get there.

 As a former public school teacher, Heather knows the importance of investing in our children's futures by providing strong funding for our public schools.
 The state should pay its fair share to ensure that the burden of paying for education does not continue to drive up property taxes, causing a struggle for seniors who want to stay in their homes.

-Global warming, and sea level rise in particular, is a crisis that we cannot ignore.
+Global warming, and sea-level rise, in particular, is a crisis that we cannot ignore.
 We must embrace clean energy solutions, like solar and electric vehicles, that will reduce our reliance on fossil fuels.

 As Maine's population ages, we will face a shortage of workers that could stall our ability to grow our economy.
-Maine should be a leader on implementing family-friendly policies, such as universal pre-K and paid family leave, that will attract young people to move to Maine and make their lives here.
+Maine should be a leader in implementing family-friendly policies, such as universal pre-K and paid family leave, that will attract young people to move to Maine and make their lives here.

 Heather has helped lead a successful effort to ensure that Maine women will have affordable access to preventative care and contraceptives by putting those protections in state law.
 By putting them in state law, Heather has helped to ensure that women will continue to have access to care, regardless of what happens at the federal level.

-Every Mainer should have access to affordable, high quality healthcare.
+Every Mainer should have access to affordable, high-quality healthcare.
 As the costs for healthcare continue to escalate out of control every year, we need to find innovative state-level reforms that can help drive those costs down.